dmerejkowsky/response-to-practical-python-porting-by-esr/README.rst

           ``six`` you may want to consider.
 I did not use it so I can't really comment on it.
 It seems to be less popular than six, though.

 ..
-TODO: takl about python-future
+TODO: talk about python-future

 Use ``UTF-8`` everywhere
 ~~~~~~~~~~~~~~~~~~~~~~~~~